Byculla

 Byculla (ISO: Bhāykhaḷā; pronunciation: [bʱaːjkʰəɭaː]) is an area of South Mumbai.

 Location

 Byculla is neighboured by Nagpada and Mumbai Central and Mahalaxmi on the west; Agripada, Jacob Circle on the north-west: Chinchpokli to the north; Madanpura in the centre; Reay Road and Ghodapdeo on the north-east; Mazagaon and Dockyard Road to the east; and Sandhurst Road and Bhendi Bazaar to the south.

 Byculla falls under "E" Ward within the municipal limits of Brihanmumbai Municipal Corporation or BMC.

 History

+"Bhaikhale" is mentioned as a place name in the 15th-17th century Marathi-language text Mahikavatichi Bakhar; the name indicates the existence of a farm ("khale") owned by a person named "Bhai".